 But … we exist.
 We are out there.
 And …

 Thanks for reading.

 (Thanks … hope this wasn’t too depressing.
 2017 has been a heck of an unpleasant year thus far and I’ve been trying to find more serious topics to include without all the political nonsense.
-Narcolepsy is just one area I happen to be an expert in … and I’m not only an expert, I’m a client, too!
+Narcolepsy is just one area I happen to be a [self-learned] expert in … and I’m not only an expert, I’m a client, too!
 If I knew how to crowd fund … I’d write you a movie on this that would leave you staggering … because the truth just isn’t being told! … by “expert” I mean 20+ years first hand experience, not a doc or anything … so take it for what it is worth!)